 - JPMorgan Chase launched a community program on Facebook, where they donated $5 million to the hungry and gave $1 million to replenish the hundreds of trees that were destroyed in Central Park this past summer, caused by a massive storm.

-- As reported earlier this week Goldman Sachs will be doing away with cash bonuses for its top executives, instead receiving long-term stocks.
+- As reported earlier this week Goldman Sachs Bank USA will be doing away with cash bonuses for its top executives, instead receiving long-term stocks.

 Whether or not this form of charitable giving will change the perception of the American public, only time will tell.
 It does seems certain, though, that banks throughout the country will continue to be focused on earning your trust and hopefully your deposits.